VitoPalumboPodcast/History/README.md

 Edit these files to add or update entries.
 Reload the page after making changes to see the updated map.

+## Customizing Styles

+All page styling lives in `css/style.css`.
+Modify this file if you want to change colors, layout or other visual aspects of the map.

 ## Browser Requirements

 The application uses [Leaflet](https://leafletjs.com/) 1.9.4 and the latest